ntropy-network/prompt-concierge/README.md

 *   `style_guidelines`: Preferences for the LLM's tone, style, or persona.
 *   `examples`: Illustrative input/output pairs or specific scenarios.
 *   `misc`: A dictionary for any other relevant information not fitting into the above categories.

-The knowledge bank can be updated incrementally, and it supports deep merging of dictionaries to integrate new information without losing existing data.

 ### `PromptConcierge`